 Best Tax Saving Investment Options: An Objective Review (Part 1 of 2) - In the first part of this series, we compared and contrasted the different 80C Fixed Income on some important parameters like returns, liquidity, capital safety and taxability of income / returns.
 In this part we will review the market linked investments allowed under Section 80C.
 These are like ELSS, ULIP, Life Insurance Premiums, Pension Fund and National Pension Scheme.

-- Top 6 ELSS), a lot of schemes have also disappointed and average returns are quite low.
+- An ELSS is a diversified equity scheme with a lock in period of three years from the date of the investment.
+If you invest in an ELSS through a systematic investment plan (SIP), each investment will be locked in for 3 years from their respective investment dates.
+There are both growth and dividend options for ELSS.
+Compared to other tax saving instruments under Section 80C like PPF, NSC, and Tax saving Bank FDs ELSS has a much lower lock-in period and has the potential of offering superior returns over the long term.
+The added advantage of ELSS is that dividends and capital gains from ELSS are tax free.
+However, as with all equity investments ELSS are subject to market risk.
+While over a 3 year period top ELSS funds have provided annual returns of nearly 7 – 12% (see article on Top 6 ELSS), a lot of schemes have also disappointed and average returns are quite low.
 However over the long term ELSS can generate very attractive returns.
 The table below lists the schemes which have generated highest annualized returns over a 5 year period.
 While weakness shown by Sensex in the last few days due to global cues, maybe a cause of trepidation for potential investors, one must note that equity mutual fund investments are essentially long term in nature.
 Most experts agree that the market is bottoming out, and as such this is a good time for investments in ELSS.
 While historical return is an important parameter for selecting mutual funds, there are other important considerations like the track record of the Asset Management Company (AMC) and the fund manager.

 - Premium allocation charges: While some companies offer zero premium allocation charges, on an average it is 7 – 8%.
 This would be deducted upfront, before the units are allotted